gaiobr/studio/content/authors/admin/_index.md

 education:
   courses:
   - course: DSc in Biological Diversity and Conservation in the Tropics
-    institution: Massachusetts Institute of Technology
+    institution: Federal University of Alagoas
     year: 2021
   - course: BSc in Biological Diversity and Conservation in the Tropics
     institution: Federal University of Alagoas